The more tools you have as an engineer, the more successful you’ll be. I’m going to go over a list of the 22 most useful tools for engineers.

 - Manage project budgets and schedules

-So, learn as much as you possibly can about Excel.
-Because you’ll be using it A LOT!
+So, learn as much as you possibly can about Excel, because you’ll use it A LOT!

 Purchase a trustworthy, durable, and high-powered rechargeable flashlight.
 Also, smaller is better as long as you don’t compromise on the power output.